lablup/backend.ai-docs-webui/docs/sessions_all/sessions_all.rst

 in session launching.
 In this feature, you can add any envs such as ``PATH`` by filling out variable name and value in environment configuration dialog.

-To add environment variable, simply click CONFIG button.
+To add environment variable, simply click setting icon button of the Environment Variable.

 .. image:: env-config-start.png
    :width: 350